 Practice Drawing/Designing Just By Reading Descriptions

 As an aspiring architect student, you need to demonstrate that you possess this essential skill.
 Start practising now while you still have time.
-Check out designs, read descriptions, and draw visuals as often as you can.
-Until you feel it’s second nature.
-You’ll need it!
+Do these things as often as possible until you feel they’re second nature to you:

 Review Your Personal Statement

 The interview is the perfect time to talk about your personal statement.
 They may probe you and ask you questions about specific details to check your personal statement’s authenticity.